 Have you ever watched a horse race?
 Ever notice that sometimes those gorgeous and powerful horses are wearing blinders?
-The Dallas Equestrian summarizes that horses sometimes need to wear blinders to focus on what is ahead, rather than what is at the side or behind.
+The Dallas Equestrian summarizes that horses sometimes need to wear blinders to focus on what is ahead, rather than what is on the side or behind.
 Read that sentence again.
 Really really read it.
 Let that sink in for a second.

 Pose problems you say?
 Let’s pretend we are horses on a race.
 Except our race isn’t a mile track it’s a lifelong journey to health and wellness.
 We’ve got thousands of miles and years to go.
 This will be the longest and most important race of your life.
 It might be that you started off really strong out of the gate and pulled quickly into first.
 You dropped a lot of weight and you crushed it at the gym.
 Most of the time that horse at beginning of pack doesn’t win though.
 You got comfortable with knowing you were in first and slacked off.
 But it’s that steady horse coming around and finishing strong that will take the win.
-Be the steady horse with your journey.
+Be the steady horse on your journey.
 Buckle down, set a reasonable goal, and take healthy steps to get there.

 So how does this relate?
 Why am I quoting horse magazines?
 Because comparing yourself to others is a sure fire way to sabotage yourself and your goals.
 Have you ever done that at the gym?
 Looked around and thought: “Her workout clothes are fancier” “She’s really skinny” “His muscles are bigger than mine.”